adarshmaharjan/memory_game/README.md

 # Memory Game

-Uncomment line 82 to activate the cheat code and comment linn 84
+Uncomment line 82 to activate the cheat code and comment line 84